diognes/Ecostats/README.md

 ## **Who we are**

-We are a team focused on **designing and evaluating public data from peruvian resources**.
+Package developed by a team focused on **designing and evaluating public data from peruvian resources**.